microbiome/OMA/13_microbiome_exploration.md

 ##          0.4615
 ```

-The difference in the naming scheme, is that by default `na.rm = TRUE` is used
+The difference in the naming scheme is that, by default, `na.rm = TRUE` is used
 for agglomeration in `getPrevalence`, whereas the default for
 `agglomerateByRank` is `FALSE` to prevent accidental data loss.